sneakysneak/docs/pages/connector-authentication/hubspot.md

 **Client ID**: `Client ID`

 **Secret**: `Client Secret`

+**Scopes/Optional** You will need to match the Scopes you set when creating the oAuth App above

 You will then be prompted to log in, select your Hubspot and authorize access to the connector.